-Last nights Wolf Moon happened to occur during a Blood Moon, or Lunar Eclipse.
-The Earth’s shadow was completely cast over the moon, blocking the sunlight, causing the moon to appear red like blood.
+Last night’s Wolf Moon happened to occur during a Blood Moon or Lunar Eclipse.
+The Earth’s shadow was completely cast over the moon, blocking the sunlight, and causing the moon to appear red like blood.

 In ancient times, Mayans viewed a lunar eclipse as a Jaguar swallowing the moon.
 While Incans too believed this, they also believed that after the Jaguar swallowed the moon, he would come down to Earth and eat all human and animal life.
 In order to protect the world, the Incan people would shake their spears and shout at the moon until it changed from red back to white.

 Other societies thought it was a demon that caused the eclipse, like in Hindu mythology where it is believed that an eclipse was caused by the demon Rahu drinking the elixir of immortality, and in ancient Mesopotamia where legend says that a lunar eclipse is caused by seven demons attacking the moon.